Stephanie Halbert Jones

 Evaluator, Researcher and Nonprofit Professional

-Stephanie Halbert Jones is an evaluator and researcher with particular skills in data analysis and visualization, mulitple methods of qualitative and quantitative data collection, and participatory strategies in evaluation practice.
+Stephanie Halbert Jones is an evaluator and researcher with particular skills in data analysis and visualization, multiple methods of qualitative and quantitative data collection, and participatory strategies in evaluation practice.
 She has more than ten years of experience designing, managing and implementing complex evaluations, all with an explicit racial equity lens.

 Ms. Halbert Jones holds an M.A. from Clark University, where she was graduated summa cum laude from its International Development and Social Change program, with a concentration in Monitoring and Evaluation.
 Her specific research interests include gender, race/ethnicity, labor rights, global equity and decolonizing practices, as well as fair and alternative models of economic development.